Human penis size: Ancient

 The males of ancient Greece believed that small penises were ideal.

-Scholars believe that most ancient Greeks probably had roughly the same size penises as most other Europeans, but Greek artistic portrayals of handsome youths show them with inordinately small, uncircumcised penises with disproportionately large foreskins, indicating that these were seen as ideal.
-Large penises in Greek art are reserved exclusively for comically grotesque figures, such as satyrs, a class of hideous, horse-like woodland spirits, who are shown in Greek art with absurdly massive penises.
+Scholars believe that most ancient Greeks probably had the same size penises as other Europeans, but Greek artistic portrayals of handsome youths show them with inordinately small, uncircumcised penises with disproportionately large foreskins, indicating that these were seen as ideal.
+Large penises in Greek art are reserved for comically grotesque figures, such as satyrs, a class of hideous, horse-like woodland spirits, who are shown in Greek art with absurdly massive penises.

 Actors portraying male characters in ancient Greek comedy wore enormous, fake, red penises, which dangled underneath their costumes; these were intended as ridiculous and were meant to be laughed at.

 In Aristophanes's comedy The Clouds, "Mr. Good Reason" gives the character Pheidippides a description of the ideal youth: "A glistening chest and glowing skin / Broad shoulders, a small tongue /A mighty bottom and a tiny prong."

-In Greek mythology, Priapus, the god of fertility, had an impossibly large penis that was always permanently erect.
+In Greek mythology, Priapus, the god of fertility, had an impossibly large penis that was permanently erect.
 Priapus was widely seen as hideous and unattractive.
-A scholion on Apollonius of Rhodes's Argonautica states that, when Priapus's mother Aphrodite, the goddess of love and beauty, gave birth to him, she was so horrified by the size of his penis, his massive potbelly, and his huge tongue that she abandoned him to die in the wilderness.
+A scholion on Apollonius of Rhodes's Argonautica states that when Priapus' mother Aphrodite, the goddess of love and beauty, gave birth to him, she was so horrified by the size of his penis, his massive potbelly, and his huge tongue that she abandoned him to die in the wilderness.
 A herdsman found him and raised him as his son, later discovering that Priapus could use his massive penis to aid in the growth of plants.

 Nonetheless, there are indications that the Greeks had an open mind about large penises.
 A statue of the god Hermes with an exaggerated penis stood outside the main gate of Athens and in Alexandria in 275 BC, a procession in honor of Dionysus hauled a 180-foot phallus through the city and people venerated it by singing hymns and reciting poems.
-The Romans, in contrast to the Greeks, seem to have admired large penises and large numbers of large phalli have been recovered from the ruins of Pompeii.
+The Romans, in contrast to the Greeks, seem to have admired large penises and many large phalli have been recovered from the ruins of Pompeii.
 Depictions of Priapus were very popular in Roman erotic art and literature.
 Over eighty obscene poems dedicated to him have survived.

 Penis size is alluded to in the Bible: